xiaoming124/Canas/README.md

 Canas can cancel the logical channel interference to receive concurrent logical channels.

 ## Folders:
-filter - coe of digital LP filters (bandwidth 125kHz~500kHz).

-input - two data traces of raw signal.
+Matlab: the matlab-implementation of Canas filter - coe of digital LP filters (bandwidth 125kHz~500kHz). input - two data traces of raw signal.

+gr-lora-ChannelS: a sample configuration project of the USRP to collect the raw signal.

+NodeConfig: a sample configuration project for the LoRa node in our testbed (i.e., SX1276 + Arduino Uno)

 ## Key Functions: